kristrev/multi/README.md

 MULTI Network Manager (MNM) is a command line network manager for Linux, with support for multihoming (currently IPv4 only).
-It automatically detects new network interfaces, acquires an IP (using for example DHCP or read from config file) and configures the routing table(s) accordingly, using Netlink-messages.
+It automatically detects new network interfaces, acquires an IP (using for example DHCP or read from config file) and configures the routing table(s) accordingly, using Netlink/RTNetlink-messages.
 MNM supports the following command line options:

 * -d : Run MNM as daemon.
 Log-messages are written to /var/log/multi.log.
 * -u : Ensure that each interface is assigned a unique IP.
 Use this one with